Johann Peries

-Johann Peries, also spelt as Johann Pieris, is a Sri Lankan adventurer, mountaineer, and hair stylist.
+Johann Peries, is a Sri Lankan adventurer, mountaineer, and hair stylist.
 He formed a collaboration with Jayanthi Kuru-Utumpala for several expeditions of Mount Everest.
 In April 2016, the two became the first Sri Lankans to attempt to summit Everest.
 His attempt was unsuccessful, but Kuru-Utumpala managed to reach the summit.
 On 22 May 2018, climbing with his own support team, he became the first Sri Lankan man to summit Everest.

 Career

 Johann Peries pursued his early career as an artist and a singer, became a hair stylist in 1993, and soon became one of the most sought after in the country.
 He owns and runs three salons, two of which are in Colombo and the other in London.

 As a youth, Peries developed an interest in rock climbing and, together with his father, climbed the Knuckles Mountain Range on several occasions.
 His first exploration outside Sri Lanka was on the Thai-Burmese border in 2005.
 He also reached the Everest Base Camp in 2010.
 He teamed up with Jayanthi Kuru-Utumpala in 2011 and has since worked together with her on several successful expeditions, including the summits of Adam's Peak and Island Peak in 2012, the summit of Mount Kilimanjaro in 2014, and the Mount Everest expedition of 2016.
 Peries has also climbed Mount Kalapattar in Nepal and Mount Kinabalu in Malaysia.